Hannes Woivalin

-Hannes Woivalin (born 18 May 2002) is a Finnish professional football player who plays as a central midfielder for Veikkausliiga side Gnistan.
+Hannes Woivalin (born 18 May 2002) is a Finnish professional football player who plays as a central midfielder for Kakkonen side Honka.

 Club career

 Woivalin made his Veikkausliiga debut for Honka first team in 2021.

 On 30 December 2022, he signed with IF Gnistan in second-tier Ykkönen.
 On 12 January 2024, his deal with Gnistan was extended until the end of 2025, after the club had won a promotion to Veikkausliiga for the 2024 season.